svvarik/cnn-image-classification/README.md

-# Image Classification using CNNs
+# Image Classification using Convolutional Neural Networks

 This was an assignment involving convolutional neural networks for a Computer Vision course.